 These tiny bugs are common in households, and like to live in warm, semi-humid environments.
 Dust mites are one of the most common triggers of asthma, so people with that condition should minimize carpeting in their home and regularly wash bedspreads and pillows.

 Skin cells and hair can come from your pet cat or dog – or from rodent pests in your home.
 Rodents, of course, are a larger problem that should be addressed with the assistance of a pest-control expert.
-Pet owners should vacuum and sweep on a regular basis to prevent the buildup of pet dander and hair.
+Pet owners should vacuum and sweep on a regular basis to prevent the buildup of pet dander and hair in heating ducts.

 If you live in a humid climate, mold spores may be an issue in your home.
 Consider a dehumidifier in parts of the house that are damp and prone to mold.

 Keeping these microscopic allergens at bay is possible with a few simple housekeeping habits.
-Sweep, dust and vacuum regularly to minimize the dust that can be sucked into the furnace.
+Sweep, dust and vacuum regularly to minimize the dust that can be sucked into the furnace and heating ducts.
 The most effective way to keep your air pollutant-free is to change your furnace air filter as often as recommended by the manufacturer, usually every 90 days.
 Done regularly, these simple practices can help keep you breathing easier all year long.

 Learn more about home safety with these tips and resources from Nationwide.